hwanglance/hwanglance.github.io/essays/getting-the-code-to-fit.md

   - Reflection
 ---

-# Getting the Code to Fit (Specifically, Getting Javascript ES6 Code to Fit an ESLint Coding Standard)
 I'm at a point in my software engineering coursework where we (all the students in the class, I suppose) are making the transition from a bootstrapping set of Javascript coding systems (FreeCodeCamp, JSFiddle, etc.) to a desktop environment (IntelliJ IDEA) that I suppose is going to slowly but surely further transition into a professional-looking coding environment.
 Hopefully, I can handle that.
 But, for now, one of the main changes from the bootstrapping systems is the addition of a coding standard called ESLint.

 ## What is a coding standard?
 What is ESLint?